zheyuanyang97/zheyuan-yang.github.io/_pages/cv.md

 {% include base_path %}

+I am very grateful that CUHK has awarded me with more than 1.5 million HKD to support my undergraduate and PhD study.
+Without the generous financial aids, I would definitely not become who I am and know where to go.
+During my early childhood, I lived in a remote mountain village without my biological parents but families of my foster mom.
+They are diligent and kind farmers, and they treated me well.
+Twenty years ago, there were no electricity and proper toilets in the village.
+We drew drinking water from wells.
+The road leading to the town was muddy and rugged, and I walked through a really long and difficult journey to where I am now.
+Tremendous thanks to the kind people and kindness in my life.

 Education
 ======
 * PhD in Information Engineering, The Chinese University of Hong Kong, 2023 (GPA: 3.84/4.0)